 - Fully compatible with Stryd as standard

-- All the software updates have offered a very up-to-date, but at the same time very practical, look
+- All software upgrades have offered a very current, yet practical look and feel

 - Rather imprecise open water swimming